How to Test a Transformer with a Multimeter

 Transformer Continuity Test

 • Set your multimeter dial to Ohm or Resistance.
-This is usually represented with the (Ω) symbol
+This is usually represented with the (Ω) symbol.

 • Place the multimeter leads on each of your transformer’s input terminals